marticliment/UniGetUI/README.md

 ## Update WingetUI

-WingetUI has a built-in autoupdater.
+WingetUI has a built-in auto-updater.
 However, it can also be updated like any other package within WingetUI (since WingetUI is available through Winget and Scoop).

 ## Support the developer